Searching for sustainability in the tourism industry

 That's a key finding from ongoing research by the University of Minnesota Tourism Center* on the state of sustainable tourism in Minnesota.
 In collaboration with Explore Minnesota Tourism (EMT), the Tourism Center surveyed the industry in 2007, 2010, and again in 2013—examining industry attitudes and behaviors over time.
-Their work is encompassed in two recently released reports: State of Sustainable Tourism in Minnesota 2013 and State of Sustainable Tourism in Minnesota: Changes from 2007-2013 (coming soon).
+Their work is encompassed in two recently released reports: State of Sustainable Tourism in Minnesota 2013 (PDF) and State of Sustainable Tourism in Minnesota: Changes from 2007-2013 (PDF).

 "People have been interested in sustainable tourism development at least since the early 1980s," says Xinyi Qian, Extension educator, tourism specialist, and co-author of both reports.
 "Overall, our research confirms some progress toward implementing sustainable business practices, but a number of them remain under-used."

 So what practices are being adopted?
 Each of the three Tourism Center surveys (conducted over seven years) asked people in the tourism industry the degree to which they had implemented specific sustainability practices.
 The research indicates industry members most frequently carry out practices in two categories: 1) environmental purchasing, and 2) landscaping and wildlife.

 "Environmental purchasing" includes 11 protective and educational practices, including use of recycled paper products, buying cleaning products with no or low toxicity, and employing local residents.
 In that category, by 2013 at least 70 percent of respondents were implementing seven of the 11 possible practices.